JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

    import shared
    ```

-2. To check that it properly connected, use the `greeting()` function from the KMM module:
+2. To check that it is properly connected, use the `greeting()` function from the KMM module:

     ```Swift
     import SwiftUI